zgulde/cods/deployment_guide.md

     This will start your application up from the command line, and more closely mimicks the environment your application will be running in in production.

+    Press Ctrl + C to stop the server.

 1. Tell our application to be bundled as a war